A digital nomad is someone who desires the freedom to work and live anywhere and uses technology to make this desire a reality.

 - Freelance writer – freelance writing jobs are great because they are asynchronous.
 You receive a project brief from the client and then you deliver the draft.
 You decide hours you work and you arrange the delivery date with the client.
 Jobs like this that don’t require a lot of face-to-face work are great options for working remotely.

 - Proofreader – If your English skills are better than average and you enjoy reading and editing, proofreading can be lucrative.
-You can jump on Upwork and start pitching clients but newbies to the game should get some proofreading business training first.

 - Blogging (niche websites) – It takes a lot of work at first, but the rewards make it worth it.
 One of the advantages of investing your time and money into a blogging business is that blogs can be great sources of passive income.
 That should “passive income” (in quotes) because nothing is every fully passive.
 However, a monetized blog that gets traffic is a digital asset that perfectly compliments the digital nomad lifestyle.